-By default, the Stackato VM starts as a single node "micro cloud" with a base set of roles already running and ready to use.
+By default, the Helion Stackato VM starts as a single-node "micro cloud" with a base set of roles already running and ready to use.
 This can be used as a test bed for pushing applications still in development.
-If your program deploys successfully to a Stackato micro cloud, it will deploy to any Stackato PaaS of the same version.
+If your program deploys successfully to a Helion Stackato micro cloud, it will deploy to any Helion Stackato deployment of the same version.
 The application hosting environment is the same in all aspects except scale.

-This section describes running the Stackato VM as a micro cloud.
+This section describes running the Helion Stackato VM as a micro cloud.
 To get started building a cluster, see the Cluster Setup section.

 Host system requirements:

-The Stackato VM requires at least 3GB of RAM to run (4GB recommended).
+The Helion Stackato VM requires at least 3GB of RAM to run (4GB recommended).
 Ensure that there is sufficient memory remaining on the host system to run the operating system and any other applications you require.

-The steps for importing and starting the Stackato VM will vary depending on which hypervisor and OS you are using.
+The steps for importing and starting the Helion Stackato VM will vary depending on which hypervisor and OS you are using.
 Follow the steps in the relevant guide below, then continue with Initial Configuration: